Youth-Villiages/grizzlies-one-pager/README.md

 ## TODOS

-- Add poll for when we want season to start
+- Add poll for when we want the season to start
 - Add images
+- Add Parallax
 - add roster ?
-- Create information
+- add copy
 - create toggle button for dark mode
 - Maybe Add a form (Email JS)